 The downside to this technology is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.

-To put in simple terms, vehicles fitted with ISS Systems shut off the engine when the brakes are applied, comes to a stop and is in idling motion.
-As soon as the accelerator is applied, the engine effortlessly restarts once more to get your vehicle in driving motion again.
-So, you can see how this system will benefit you by offering less fuel consumption, less fuel emissions, and thus resulting in a cleaner environment.
+In simple terms, vehicles fitted with ISS Systems shut off the engine when the brakes are applied, comes to a stop and is in idling motion.
+As soon as the accelerator is used, the engine effortlessly restarts once more to get your vehicle in driving motion again.
+So, you can see how this system will benefit you by offering less fuel consumption, fewer fuel emissions, and thus resulting in a cleaner environment.

-Now, in order to handle the heavy demands associated with this system, robust idle stop start batteries were required.
-Conventional starting batteries could not handle the constant idle-stop-start and on-board accessory loads when the engine is off.
+Now, to handle the massive demands associated with this system, robust idle stop-start batteries were required.
+Conventional starting batteries could not handle the constant idle-stop-start and onboard accessory loads when the engine is off.

 The batteries suited to this type of application need to withstand the following driving conditions:

-- The battery plates are manufactured with extra thickness.
+- The battery plates manufactured with extra thickness.